rileywheadon/ffa-docs/docs/eda-change-points.md

 # Change Point Detection

-The EDA module of the FFA Framework includes two statistical tests for detecting change points in the annual maximum series (AMS): the **Mann-Kendall-Sneyers (MKS) test** and the **Pettitt test**.
-These help identify changes in trends and abrupt changes in the AMS.
+The EDA module of the FFA Framework includes two statistical tests for detecting change points in annual maximum series (AMS) data: the **Mann-Kendall-Sneyers (MKS) test** and the **Pettitt test**.

+---

 ## Mann-Kendall-Sneyers Test